John Innes Centre: John Innes Foundation

 The John Innes Foundation (JIF) is an independent charitable foundation (registered Charity No. 1111527) and was formed in 1910 by John Innes.
-JIF set up the John Innes Horticultural Institution (JIHI) at Merton, London.

-Currently, the JIF owns the land and buildings at Newfound Farm, Colney and Church Farm, Bawburgh, Norfolk which are used by researchers from the John Innes Centre.
+JIF set up the John Innes Horticultural Institution (JIHI) in London.
+Currently, the JIF owns the land and buildings at Newfound Farm in Bawburgh, Norfolk which are used by researchers from the John Innes Centre.
 The JIF trustees also play an active part in the management of John Innes Centre research and have the right to appoint three members of the Governing Council.
 The foundation sponsors several graduate studentships each year, support for educational programmes and the infrastructure of the site.
 They also fund student awards for scientific excellence and science communication.
 It also owns a very significant collection of archive material held in the Historical Collections library at the John Innes Centre.

 The Special Collection and the History of Genetics Library

 The John Innes Centre is home to a collection of rare botanical books, lab books, manuscripts and letters documenting the history of genetics and research carried out by its scientists.
 This includes a letter from William Bateson documenting the first use of the word "genetics".
 The History of Genetics library also contains the archives of the Genetical Society.